royleith/wolfmixer/README.txt

 Copy WolfMixer.png to /usr/share/icons/Adwaita/scalable/devices.

-ADDITIONAL OPTION FOR RASPBERRY PI 3 B

-The Raspberry Pi 3 BlueTooth service should not be used at the same time as WiFi as it results in breaks in sound.
-WiFiCTRL is a Python Utility to turn WiFi off and on.

-Copy WiFiCTRL to /usr/share/raspi-ui-overrides

 MENU ITEMS

 It is convenient to have the program(s) in the Application Menu and as Application Launcher icons in Panel.
 Once the files are in the correct folders, restart the Raspi.
-Running Preferences/Main Menu Editor Should make the program(s) appear under the 'Accessories' category.
+Running Preferences/Main Menu Editor Should make the program appear under the 'Accessories' category.

-Make sure that the entries are ticked.
+Make sure that the entry is ticked.
 Also tick Logout in the Other category.
 Doing this does not guarantee that they appear in the menu!
 Sometimes moving them to the top of the list in the menu editor will do the trick.
 Sometimes a restart will do it.
 It is flakey!
 You might also try copying the desktop files into /usr/share/applications.
+As a final suggestion, try renaming

+lxde-pi-applications.menu in /home/pi/.config/menus/ to
+lxde-pi-applications.menu.old
+and reboot.

 I add an Application Launcher at the right-hand end of the Panel and add Logout to it.
 Then I put another AL next to the Loudspeaker icon and add WolfMixer to it.
-Finally, I put an AL next to the BlueTooth icon for the WiFiCTRL program.

 IN USE

+To use the Wolfson or Cirrus audio card in Raspbian, right-click on the loudspeaker icon in the System Tray and select RPi-Cirrus.

 On startup, WolfMixer collects the settings that it finds in alsamixer and adjusts its controls to those settings.
 If you have not made any